A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 This page contains all champions beginning with the letter L.

-Voiced by: Carrie Keranen (English), Olga Cano (European Spanish), Erica Edwards (Mexican Spanish), Mie Sonozaki (Japanese)
+Voiced by: Carrie Keranen (English), Olga Cano (European Spanish), Carola Vazquez (Mexican Spanish), Mie Sonozaki (Japanese)

 Mysterious even to other members of the Black Rose cabal, LeBlanc is but one of many names for a pale woman who has manipulated people and events since the earliest days of Noxus.
 Using her magic to mirror herself, the sorceress can appear to anyone, anywhere, and even be in many places at once.
 Always plotting just out of sight, LeBlancs true motives are as inscrutable as her shifting identity.

-LeBlanc is a Burst Mage champion who excels at deceiving and juking opponents while dealing devastating single target damage.
+LeBlanc is a Burst Mage champion who excels at deceiving opponents, confusing them on her location while replicating her abilities to unleash powerful single-target burst damage.

-- Her first ability, Sigil of Malice, flings a magic orb at an enemy, damaging and marking them for a short time.
-LeBlanc can detonate the mark by damaging the marked target with another ability, dealing further damage.
+- Her first ability, Sigil of Malice, flings an arcane sigil at a nearby enemy, damaging and marking them for a few seconds.
+Damaging a marked target with another ability causes the mark to detonate, dealing bonus damage.

-- With her second ability, Distortion, LeBlanc dashes to a target location, damaging nearby enemies upon arrival.
-For a few seconds afterwards, she can reactivate the ability to teleport back to the point she dashed from.
+- With her second ability, Distortion, LeBlanc dashes to a target location, damaging nearby enemies upon arrival and leaving a mark on the location she dashed from.
+For a few seconds afterwards, LeBlanc can reactivate the ability to blink back to the marked location.

-- With her third ability, Ethereal Chains, LeBlanc hurls a magical chain in a target direction that shackles the first enemy it hits, damaging them and tethering herself to them.
-If the target doesn't break the tether within a short duration, they are dealt bonus damage and briefly rooted in place.
+- With her third ability, Ethereal Chains, LeBlanc hurls an illusionary chain in a target direction that damages and shackles onto the first enemy it hits for a short duration.
+If the target doesn't manage to run away from LeBlanc quickly enough, they'll take bonus damage and will be briefly immobilized.

-- Her ultimate ability, Mimic, allows LeBlanc to cast an empowered version of her last basic ability used.
+- Her ultimate ability, Mimic, allows LeBlanc to cast an empowered version of the last basic ability she used.

-LeBlanc's skins include Wicked LeBlanc, Prestigious LeBlanc, Mistletoe LeBlanc, Ravenborn LeBlanc, Elderwood LeBlanc, Program LeBlanc, and Invictus Gaming LeBlanc.
+LeBlanc's skins include Wicked LeBlanc, Prestigious LeBlanc, Mistletoe LeBlanc, Ravenborn LeBlanc, Elderwood LeBlanc, Program LeBlanc, Invictus Gaming LeBlanc Coven LeBlanc and Championship Leblanc.

 - Ancient Conspiracy: She's the matron of the Black Rose, a secret organization within Noxus that long preceded the nation, mostly consisting of various nobles and magic-users to guide the course of history in their favor.